dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ### Accounts

 - **Add new Microsoft accounts**: Set to **Block** to prevent users from adding new Microsoft accounts to the device.
 When set to **Not configured** (default), users can use Microsoft accounts on the device.
-- **Remote log on without password**: **Enable** allows local accounts with blank passwords to sign in using the device's keyboard. **Not configured** (default) allows local accounts with blank passwords to sign in from locations other than the physical device.
+- **Remote log on without password**: **Block** allows only local accounts with blank passwords to sign in using the device's keyboard. **Not configured** (default) allows local accounts with blank passwords to sign in from locations other than the physical device.

 #### Admin